aofarrel/Dockstore-Dictionary/outputs/output.rst

 Docker container
 ----------------
-	In order to actually use the software inside a :ref:`dict Docker image` using the `docker run` command, the Docker program creates a writeable :ref:`dict layer` on top of the image, which leads to the creation of a :ref:`dict Docker container`.
-You can think of a Docker image as an unchanging template, and a Docker container as a writeable instance generated from that template.
+	In order to actually use the software inside a :ref:`dict Docker image` using the `docker run` command, the Docker program creates a writable :ref:`dict layer` on top of the image, which leads to the creation of a :ref:`dict Docker container`.
+You can think of a Docker image as an unchanging template, and a Docker container as a writable instance generated from that template.
 A Docker image can exist on its own, but a Docker container requires a Docker image.

 Further reading: `<https://www.docker.com/resources/what-container/>`_